Economic growth futures, climate change, and society

 GDP per capita is highly connected to many important measures of societal being, including poverty rates, greenhouse gas (GHG) emissions, and capacity for adaptation, to name three.
 The range of expert projections of world GDP per capita in 2100 spans nearly an order of magnitude, and authoritative forecasts have often over-projected growth and under-projected inequality in the past.
 With this much uncertainty, how can we adequately plan for future climate change and other societal challenges?
 We are working on developing new approaches to forecasting economic growth, improving projections of GHG emissions, and anticipating societal challenges that may arise under various future economic growth trajectories.

-Burgess MG, Langendorf RE, Moyer JD, Dancer A, Hughes BB, Tilman D. Long-standing historical dynamics suggest a slow-growth, high-inequality economic future.
+Burgess MG, Langendorf RE, Moyer JD, Dancer A, Hughes BB, Tilman D. Multidecadal dynamics project slow 21st-century economic growth and income convergence.
 SocArxiv: q4uc6.

-Burgess MG, Becker SL, Fredston A, Brooks CM.
-Perspectives on most plausible climate futures, and recommendations for using scenarios in fisheries and aquatic conservation research.
-SocArxiv: nwxae.
+Burgess MG, Becker SL, Langendorf RE, Fredston A, Brooks CM.
+2023.
+Climate change scenarios in fisheries and aquatic conservation research.
+ICES Journal of Marine Science, fsad045.
+Editor's choice.

 Pielke Jr. R, Burgess MG, Ritchie J. 2022.
 Plausible 2005-2050 emissions scenarios project between 2 and 3 degrees C of warming by 2100.
 Environmental Research Letters 17: 024027.